Keep track of your online legal research efficiently and for free

 Want to stay up to date in your research?
 That’s what Lexbox’s alerts are meant for.
 You can set up alerts that will notify you when a new document matching search criteria is posted, when a new decision citing one that you saved in Lexbox becomes available or when a specific statute gets cited by a new case.
 You can choose to receive alerts at your preferred frequency, by email or directly in your Lexbox workspace.

-Get a powerful overlay on your favourite legal research websites
+Get more from your favourite legal research websites

-Lexbox adds a powerful set of features to your favourite legal research websites: CanLII, the SCC decisions website, eLaws, BCLaws and a growing list of supported websites.
-Since Lexbox works as a Chrome extension, you don’t need to leave the site you are working with to access Lexbox.
-You can save, create folders, set up alerts, organize stuff and move items around from where you are, without interrupting your research process.
+Lexbox adds a powerful set of features to your favourite legal research websites: CanLII, NMOneSource, the SCC decisions website, Washington PERC, and a growing list of supported websites.
+You can save, create folders, set up alerts, organize stuff and move items around, without interrupting your research process.

 View your research history